 After working at the Salida Club for six years, Lisa realized she still wanted to stay connected to the Clubs, so she began to serve as a board member.
 She is currently the chair of the volunteer committee and believes the Clubs impact youth by providing fun, socialization, academic help, and a place to be accepted, heard, understood, and valued.
 The Club also gives youth a chance to give back, and Lisa has seen the youth of the Boys and Girls Clubs of Chaffee County inspire their communities.
 A Salida resident, Lisa now works for American Family Insurance and says she enjoys taking on projects, from crocheting an afghan to building a fence.

-Salidan Gloria Broudy has been a board member since 2013 as a Boys and Girls Clubs of Chaffee County board member, and her husband, Irv Broudy, also serves on the board.
-Gloria enjoys playing tennis and pickleball, travelling and taking photographs.
-She serves on two committees with the Clubs, Finance and Marketing/Public Relations.
+Salidan Gloria Broudy has been a board member since 2013.
+She enjoys playing tennis and pickleball, travelling and taking photographs.
+She serves on two committees with the Clubs; the Marketing/Public Relations Committee and she chairs the Board Governance and Development Committee.
 Gloria says she joined the board to become part of an organization that helps make a significant difference in the lives of children.
+Her career included teaching, educational testing and educational program management.

 Irv Broudy serves on the board with his wife Gloria and the couple have a home in Salida.
 He’s been a board member since 2008 and says he knows from his own personal experience how important organizations like the Boys and Girls Clubs are for kids.
 He joined the board and volunteers because he wanted to help and enjoys working with children.
 His career included educational testing, research, college admissions and teaching.
 He directed SAT, PSAT and AP programs and taught and consulted in China, Lebanon and the U.S.